ehxdie/ehxdie/README.md

 # 💫 About Me:
-🔭 Building a chat-gpt wrapper .<br> 📖 Learning rust
+🔭 Building a chat-gpt wrapper .<br> 📖 Learning rust and Java

 ## 🌐 Socials: